mbodenhamer/docker-texlive/README.md

 TeX Live in Docker.

 The `2017` version of `texlive-full`, installed using the texlive binary installer.
-Ghostscript is also installed.
+Ghostscript is also installed, providing `ps2pdf`.

 Map the current directory (or the directory containing the `.tex` source files) to `/app`, and run any command.
 For example: